-While no amount of compensation can ever bring the child back, judges or juries usually award survivors an amount of recompense equal to the financial value of the case.
-Usually the amount of compensation is measured by the damage on family members resulting in their loss of the little loved one.
+While no amount of compensation can ever bring the child back, judges or juries usually award survivors an amount of repayment equal to the financial value of the case.
+Typically, the amount of compensation is measured by the damage on family members resulting in their loss of the young loved one.

 Hiring an Illinois Personal Injury Lawyer to Prosecute a Wrongful Death Lawsuit Involving a Minor

-Rosenfeld Injury Lawyers have the resources and experience to handle your Illinois wrongful death lawsuit.
-If your child is the victim of a wrongful death, our skilled law firm can provide your family legal representation to hold every responsible party accountable for their action.
+Rosenfeld Injury Lawyers LLC have the resources and experience to handle your Illinois wrongful death lawsuit.
+If your child is the victim of wrongful death, our experienced law firm can provide your family legal representation to hold every responsible party accountable for their action.
 We accept cases involving wrongful death in every county in Illinois.

 Our attorneys provide a no-cost evaluation to determine the merits of your claim.
 Contact our law offices at (888) 424-5757 today to schedule an initial consultation.
 We can provide you the legal representation you need to start your family’s financial recovery.
 We work as tireless advocates for children injured or killed through the negligence of others.